sourcery-ai-experiments/MS-Rewards-Farmer/README.md

 - -v/--visible to disable headless
 - -l/--lang to force a language (ex: en)
-- -g/--geo to force a geolocation (ex: US)
+- -g/--geo to force a searching geolocation (ex: US)

+  `https://trends.google.com/trends/ for proper geolocation abbreviation for your choice.
+These MUST be uppercase!!!`

 - -p/--proxy to add a proxy to the whole program, supports http/https/socks4/socks5 (overrides per-account proxy in accounts.json)

   `(ex: http://user:pass@host:port)`